Insights

 Single people need to be mindful of penalties based on their marital status, including:

 - You pay more in taxes.
-Income earned by single people is taxed at a higher percentage than the income of married people filing jointly with a similar tax table.
+Income earned by single people is taxed at a higher percentage than married people filing jointly with a similar tax table.

 - You receive less in Social Security because married people can draw from a living spouse’s benefits and also receive a deceased spouse’s benefits.

-- You don’t have the luxury of two incomes to pay for housing, food, education, health insurance, etc., as a married couple may if both are employed.
+- You don’t have the luxury of two incomes to pay for housing, food, education, health insurance, etc., as a married couple with two incomes may.

 - You also don’t have two incomes contributing to retirement savings, general savings funds, and long-term insurance policies, causing a higher financial burden on you to pay for these important items.

-Single women face an additional burden in that women working full time often receive only 82 cents to every dollar earned by men, and likely less if you are a woman of color.
+Single women face an additional burden in that women work full time.
+They often receive only 82 cents to every dollar earned by men, and likely less if you are a woman of color.
 When you don’t have a spouse contributing to household expenses and retirement savings, the pay disparity presents an additional challenge for single women.

 TAKE CHARGE OF YOUR FINANCES

-I share these facts with you, not to scare or sadden you, but to inspire and encourage you to take charge of your finances.
-When you are single, you will need to be more diligent in planning and saving for your future.
-This is true no matter your stage in life and whether you are single by choice, divorced, or are widowed.
+I share these facts with you not to scare or sadden you but to inspire and encourage you to take charge of your finances.
+When you are single, you must be more diligent in planning and saving for your future.
+This fact is true no matter your stage in life and whether you are single by choice, divorced, or widowed.

-For example, when you die as a single, childless person, the money you contributed to Social Security will go back into the pool of funds to be redirected to someone who needs it.
+For example, when a single, childless person dies, the money they contributed to Social Security returns to to the pool of funds to be used for someone who needs it.
 Also, because you are single, you are not able to receive any Social Security funds upon the death of a long-time partner or friend.
-You will need to consider how much Social Security income you will earn upon your retirement and what other sources of income you may need to enjoy a certain lifestyle.
+You will need to consider how much Social Security income you will earn upon your retirement and what other sources of income you may need to enjoy a particular lifestyle.

-In some households, often one spouse takes care of the family finances – paying bills, setting aside money for retirement, and working with a financial advisor.
-This works for the other spouse until a major life event – such as divorce or death – occurs.
-Then the newly single person suddenly finds themselves responsible for new and important tasks.
+In some households, one spouse often takes care of the family finances – paying bills, setting aside money for retirement, and working with a financial advisor.
+This system works for the other spouse until a major life event – such as divorce or death – occurs.
+Then, the newly single person suddenly finds themselves responsible for new and vital tasks.

 Do not be afraid to take control of your financial life today.
 I was determined to educate myself on planning and investments once I knew that I would be the only source of income for myself and my three teenagers.